openethereum/ethabi/README.md

 > An ABI determines such details as how functions are called and in which binary format information should be passed from one program component to the next...

 An Ethereum smart contract is bytecode, EVM, on the Ethereum blockchain.
-Among the EVM, there could be several functions in a contract.
+Within the EVM, there could be several functions in a contract.
 An ABI is necessary so that you can specify which function in the contract to invoke, as well as get a guarantee that the function will return data in the format you are expecting. [read more](http://ethereum.stackexchange.com/a/1171/394)

 This library encodes function calls and decodes their output.